Check Out These 12 Creative Book Launch Ideas

 1. Get into character

-We’ve all seen pictures of Harry Potter fans dressing up as their favorite character at the library or bookstore to attend the release of the latest book.
+We all saw pictures of Harry Potter fans dressing up as their favorite character at the library or bookstore to attend the release of the latest book.
 But a book launch is a great chance for the author to get into character, too.
-Fantasy author Christopher Paolini used to tour schools dressed in a medieval costume to get kids excited about his self-published book.
+Fantasy author Christopher Paolini used to tour schools dressed in medieval costume to get kids excited about his self-published book.
 Giving a book reading while dressed as one of your characters can be one of the most engaging book launch ideas for writers of historical fiction, fantasy, sci-fi, and dozens of other genres.

 2. Rent a memorable Peerspace venue

-As a writer, you know the importance of setting in your work — and it’s important for throwing a great book launch, too.
+As a writer, you know the importance of setting in your work — and it’s essential for throwing a great book launch, too.
 While you can certainly host your book launch at a quirky bookstore or library, consider finding a space that’s a little less conventional.
 Why not rent a mansion or epic castle, or some other themed venue that’s available to rent from a local host on Peerspace?

 3. Give out “membership cards”

 Does your book take place in a far-off civilization or have a secret society that your readers will want to be part of?
 Pass out “membership cards” that grant your reader access to a secret club or identify them as card-carrying residents of another planet.
 If the card can grant them access to a members-only website or app, that’s even better!
+They will feel part of the world you’ve created, bringing them closer to you, your novel, and its characters.
+It’s a smart, cool, and effective loyalty builder!

 4. Record a live stream or podcast